Air rifles are favorites for shooting competitions around the world, as well as for small game and plinking.

 Look for a scope that suits the caliber of your gun:

 Air rifles, or pellet guns, fire small, short pellet-style bullets instead of longer rifle bullets.
+They shoot munitions sized at several calibers.
 Different calibers shoot at different distances, so you need an appropriately powered scope for each.
 (Learn more about choosing the right scope.)
+Before you can start considering specific models, you need to know which caliber your rifle fires.
+That way, you can choose something with the corresponding magnification power.

-They shoot at several calibers, the most common of which is .177.
-These are the standard ammunition for target shooting in the U.S. and internationally.
-They have a flatter trajectory, and achieve the highest speeds.
+The most common caliber of munitions sold for these firearms is .177.
+These are the standard ammunition for competitive target shooting in the U.S. and internationally.
+They have a flatter trajectory than other calibers, and achieve the highest speeds.
 We’ve based most of our recommendations on this type of ammo.

-.20 caliber is a middle ground option, but rarer and more expensive.
+.20 caliber is a middle ground option between .177 and .22.
+It’s a nice compromise, but is also rarer and more expensive than the other two.
 It’s good for target shooting, and has a flatter trajectory than a .22, but adds a bit more weight and power to the .177.
+You could use it for hunting very small game, but it’s hard to find in stock and few weapons are made to suit it.

 .22 caliber, like with normal rifles, is ideal for most hunting purposes.
 It can also be used for target shooting and plinking.
-Suitable prey would be jackrabbits, gophers, pheasants, etc. It’s more effective due to its weight, impact, and size. .22 caliber is prone to a bit of bullet drop, so BDC or mil-dot reticles are preferable.
+Suitable prey would be jackrabbits, gophers, pheasants, etc. It’s more effective than the smaller air calibers due to its weight, impact, and size. .22 caliber is prone to a bit of bullet drop, though, so BDC or mil-dot reticles are preferable when using it.
+That’s also the key reason why .22 munitions aren’t commonly used for competitive target shooting.

 .25 caliber is essentially the same as a .22, but with more size and weight.
-These require more power, and the air systems can be expensive.
-We haven’t focused on them in our reviews, since they’re so obscure in the market.
+These require more power, and the air systems can be expensive. .25 caliber weapons are the best air firearms for hunting, but they’re still not suitable for taking any large game.
+We haven’t focused on them in our reviews, since they’re quite obscure in the market.

 Be prepared for kickback from air rifles: